-The Governance Review has been an incredibly useful exercise and it is helping to shape our view of how our model of governance can be improved to ensure that the RPS becomes even more focussed on successfully fulfilling its charitable objects, and in providing a service and benefits to encourage and help each and every member in their pursuit and understanding of photography.
+The Governance Review was an incredibly useful exercise in shaping our view of how our model of governance can be improved to ensure that the RPS becomes even more focussed on successfully fulfilling its charitable objects, and in providing a service and benefits to encourage and help each and every member in their pursuit and understanding of photography.

 • A new Members’ Committee (replacing the Standing Committee) to advocate for the role of members and oversee the work of volunteer-led groups, with powers to hold the Board to account.

 • An increase in the size of the Board of Trustees, with a greater proportion of directly-appointed trustees.

 • A Nominations Committee appointed by the Board of Trustees and Members' Committee with responsibilities and powers clearly enshrined in the By-Laws.